 A lot of chefs learn through internships and learning on the job.
 Budding chefs learn by doing and will learn how to manage delicate situations.
 You’ll also need some professional experience if you want to apply for the job of head chef.

 You can start by studying cooking after school.
-Cooking courses are a good way to gain experience.
+Taking cooking courses London is a good way to gain experience.
 Don’t hesitate to go for internships or apprenticeships.
 The more motivated you are, the more employers will want to hire you.